Bs0Dd/GRiDISKCOM4/README.md

 Commander can:

+* Create new (360k floppy) images.
 * Add files to image.
 * Create/add folders to image.
+* Copy files/folders inside the image.
 * Transfer files between images.
 * Dump files to computer.
 * Change name for files/folders.
 * Change image label.
+* Work with GRiD HDD (with MBR) partitions and extract them.

+**WARNING:** GRiDISK Commander can't work with Bubble Memory images (however support is planned).

 ## Building requirements
 * Needs MinGW x32 or x64 with Qt4 to compile in Windows.